 For the purpose of this article, let's define the two store versions:

 - Live Store (live/production environment): the store that is on your domain, customer-facing, and taking orders.

 - Staging Store (staging/testing environment): a clone of your store in a separate environment, isolated from your live store.
 It is on a separate staging subdomain and customers do not have access to it.

 The staging environment is a perfect copy which means however the store behaves on staging, it will behave the same on the live environment.

-Note: never use staging to edit orders, customers, or comments.
+In short: do not use staging to edit products, orders, customers, or comments.